Flat vs Angled Keyboards – What Are The Pros & Cons?

 • For Typing: Flat keyboards and negatively angled keyboards are considered best for the purpose of typing.

-• Price: Flat keyboards are more expensive than angled keyboards.
+• Price: Flat keyboards are more expensive than angled keyboards, generally.